AbedAlqaderSwedan1/USB-Rubber-Ducky-Arduino/README.md

 # USB-Rubber-Ducky-Arduino-Payloads
-Arduino payload to dump all Wifi passwords for victim  and send a zip file to attacker email
+wifi.txt ==> Contains arduino payload to dump all Wifi passwords for victim  and send a zip file to attacker email.